Numerically exact theory of transport in strongly correlated systems at low temperature and under magnetic fields

 Proposed Approach

 To address these questions, we propose to employ a highly promising new approach to the numerical solution of the many-electron problem.
-This approach may overcome the long-standing limitations and allow for an unprecedented accuracy and control.
+This method may overcome the long-standing limitations and allow for an unprecedented accuracy and control.

-These results will help interpret recent experimental results, set new predictions, and open doors to reverse-engineering of functional materials.
 The tools we develop will be readily applicable to a wide range of condensed matter physics problems, and we will make all code packages publicly available.

 Financiële details & Tijdlijn